 The Asian languages faculty in the School of International Letters and Cultures offers a graduate program leading to a Master of Arts in Asian Languages and Civilizations (Japanese).
 In addition to preparing some students for further academic training, the program helps to prepare students for jobs relating to Japan (in fields such as law, business or journalism) and for entrance into professional schools.

-The plan of study for the MA includes a minimum of 30 credit hours of graduate-level work and a thesis, as approved by the candidate's supervisory committee.
-The plan must include a JPN 501-Proseminar: East Asian Humanities course offered by the department.
+The plan of study for the master's includes a minimum of 30 credit hours of graduate-level work and a thesis, as approved by the candidate's supervisory committee.
+The plan must include a JPN 501-Proseminar East Asian Humanities course offered by the department.
 When approved by the candidate's supervisory committee, nine hours of advanced-level work in another language or in closely related courses may be included in the plan.

 30 credit hours and a thesis, or